2008 G20 Washington summit: Approaches in the early 2000s

-Financial crisis of 2007–
+2008 financial crisis

-On September 26, 2008, French President Nicolas Sarkozy, said, "We must rethink the financial system from scratch, as at Bretton Woods."
+On September 26, 2008, Nicolas Sarkozy, said, "We must rethink the financial system from scratch, as at Bretton Woods."

 On October 13, 2008, British Prime Minister Gordon Brown said world leaders must meet to agree to a new economic system.
 "We must have a new Bretton Woods, building a new international financial architecture for the years ahead."
 However, Brown's approach was quite different than the original Bretton Woods system, emphasising the continuation of globalization and free trade as opposed to a return to fixed exchange rates.
 There were tensions between Brown and Sarkozy, who argued that the "Anglo-Saxon" model of unrestrained markets has failed.

 Italian Economics Minister Giulio Tremonti said that Italy would use its 2009 chairmanship to push for a "New Bretton Woods."
-He was critical of the U.S.'s response to the global financial crisis of 2008, and suggested that the dollar may be superseded as the base currency of the Bretton Woods system.
+He was critical of the U.S.'s response to the 2008 financial crisis, and suggested that the dollar may be superseded as the base currency of the Bretton Woods system.
 On 20 October 2008, Tremonti told the Italian daily Corriere della Sera that proposals for a new Bretton Woods had been spread for many years by American political activist Lyndon LaRouche.